akinsolasalami/akinsolasalami/README.md

 - 👋 Hi, I’m Akinsola.
 - 👀 I’m interested in Data Analyst/Scientist/Engineering roles.
 - ⚙️ I’m currently working on several ETL projects and playing around with some unsupervised machine-learning models.
-- 🧩 I’m looking to collaborate on data projects on health and agriculture.
+- 🧩 I’m looking to collaborate on data projects on health and agriculture and eCommerce.
 - 📫 How to reach me akinsola.salami@gmail.com

 <!---